mjawwad19/MKS21X-FinalProject/README.md

 1/10/2019
 - After EXTENSIVE debugging of practically everything, and isolating that no matter what I do to other like other.add, it will also update the polynomial that is subtracting other.
 HENCE, they must be linked.
 The solution: do operations on a copy of other, not other itself, thus breaking that link. *(actually now that I say it it sounds really simple)* HOLY FRIGGIN GOD THE BUG IS OVER. (literally 2 hours both of us and 3 hours today) (Jawwad)
 - Added trig functions into PEMDAS evaluations and added foil method to allow foiling.
 (Peihua)

+1/11/2019
+- Added the functionality of solving linear equations that have one variable.
+Also changed the foil method and remained it factor method.
+Now it can do polynomial multiplied by polynomial instead of just binomial x binomial.
+(Peihua)